chfoo/callfunc/README.md

 #### Windows

-I would recommend vcpkg, but it doesn't support compiling from the latest git version.
-You will need to edit the CONTROL file.
-(More info to be determined later.)
+vcpkg can be used to build libffi, but it doesn't support compiling from the latest git version.
+You will need to edit the CONTROL file yourself to the lastest git version.
+(More info TBD.)

+If you are compiling to HashLink, note that the HashLink binary from the website is 32-bit, so you will need to build 32-bit versions of the libraries.

+For the CPP target, you may optionally use MinGW-w64 if you have trouble compiling.
+Under the "VARS" section, set `mingw` to `1`.

 #### MacOS

-I would recommend homebrew, but the brew file head points to an outdated fork for some reason.
-(More info to be determined later.)
+You can use homebrew to install libffi, but at the time of writing, it points to an outdated fork.
+You will need to run `brew edit libffi` to edit the brew recipe to use the official fork and install the head version.
+Then run `brew install libffi` and `brew info libffi` to get the library path.

 #### Linux

-The library can be built and installed following the instructions in the libffi readme file.
+Typically libraries are provided your distribution's package manager, but only stable versions.
+In this case, the library can be built and installed following the instructions in the libffi readme file.
 Running the install step will install it to /usr/local/lib.
 On Debian-based distributions, you can replace the install step with `checkinstall` to create and install a deb package.

+The paths for searching for libraries is more restricted when executing applications.
+The `LD_LIBRARY_PATH` environment can be provided to the executable.
+For example:

+`LD_LIBRARY_PATH="./:/usr/local/lib/:$LD_LIBRARY_PATH"`

+### callfunc.hdll (HashLink)

+You will need CMake.

+Run `cmake CMakeLists.txt -DCMAKE_BUILD_TYPE=Release` to generate build files.

+On Linux and MacOS, this will be a makefile which you can run `make`.
+On Windows, this will generate a Visual Studio project file or nmake config by default.
+Consult documentation on CMake generators for other configs such as Mingw-w64.

+The generated library will be in `out/lib/callfunc/`.

 ### CPP target

+The Callfunc binding library is statically built by hxcpp.

+By default, the hxcpp build config (hxcpp_build.hxml) is configured to include libffi files only for a testing setup.
 You may need edit your `~/.hxcpp_config.xml` or `%HOMEPATH%/.hxcpp_config.xml` file to specify include and linking flags for libffi.

-* To add the header include path `-I` flag, add `<flag value="-I/usr/local/include">` to the `<compiler>` section.
-* To add the dynamic library link path `-L` flag, add `<flag value="-L/usr/local/lib">` to the `<linker>` section.

-On Windows, you may optionally use MinGW-w64 if you have trouble compiling.
-Under the "VARS" section, set `mingw` to `1`.

-### callfunc.hdll (HashLink target)

-A makefile is provided in `src/c/`.
-You can run it:

-    cd src/c
-    make hdll

-It will be generated to `out/hl/callfunc.hdll`.

-On Windows for Mingw-w64, use:

-    mingw32-make.exe hdll GCC=i686-w64-mingw32-gcc.exe INCLUDEPATH=/c/path/to/includes/ LIBPATH=/c/path/to/dlls/

-Adjust the paths as needed.

-### Library paths

-On Linux, the paths for searching for libraries is more restricted.
-The `LD_LIBRARY_PATH` environment can be provided to the executable.
 For example:

-`LD_LIBRARY_PATH="./:/usr/local/lib/:$LD_LIBRARY_PATH"`
+* To add the header include path `-I` flag, add `<flag value="-I/usr/local/include"/>` to the `<compiler>` section.
+* To add the dynamic library link path `-L` flag, add `<flag value="-L/usr/local/lib"/>` to the `<linker>` section.

 ## Contributing